-UTRECHT 27 SEPTEMBER 2016 – Yesterday a successful Taiwan Business Day was held in the Jaarbeurs in Utrecht which was attended by over 125 people from The Netherlands and Taiwan.
-Businessmen, innovators and government officials liaised to enhance opportunities for entrepreneurs and innovation between the Netherlands and Taiwan.
-This year Taiwan Business Day was honored with the participation of a large (53 participants) delegation from the Taichung municipality which is the second largest city in Taiwan.
+UTRECHT 27 SEPTEMBER 2016 – Yesterday a successful Taiwan Business Day was held in the Jaarbeurs in Utrecht which was attended by over 125 entrepreneurs from The Netherlands and Taiwan.
+Businessmen, innovators and government officials interacted to enhance opportunities for entrepreneurs and innovation between the Netherlands and Taiwan.
+The 2016 edition was organised in cooperation with the Economic oard of Utrecht (EBU).
+This year Taiwan Business Day was honored with the participation of a large (53 participants) delegation from the Taichung City which is the second largest city in Taiwan.

 Taiwan Business Day in the Netherlands is initiated and organized by Taiwan Globalization Network (TGN), since 2012.

 - Taiwan Business Day in the Netherlands promotes the entrepreneurship and Innovation of Taiwan in the Netherlands and Europe.